 - Surround yourself with high-level executers

 This recipe has made a ton of difference in what and how things move from my thoughts into reality.
 A great example of this is a learning experience I had vetted and mapped out many times over the past five years.
 Once the Tryb was able to take four full workdays and pull the concepts from me into a workable format, they were able to bring our newest curriculum into the world.
 We are delivering this work to our clients with rave reviews.
 This very easily could have been one of many missed opportunities if I had not realized the gap and created a strategy bigger than myself to bridge it.
-You can find the product of this strategy, Conversation Mechanics, here.

 The Superpower of Your StrengthsFinder Talent of Intellection